Gwandu Emirate: Kebbi Wars

-Around the same time, Khalilu seems to have withdrawn from military and adminsitrative matters.
+Around the same time, Khalilu seems to have withdrawn from military and administrative matters.
 When German explorer Heinrich Barth visited Gwandu in 1853, he found Khalilu "a man without energy," who "lived in a state of the greatest seclusion, well fitted for a monk but by no means suited to the ruler of a vast empire."
 Khalilu died in 1858 and was succeeded by his brother Haliru.
 The new emir immediately set out to respond to the Argungu revolt.
 His first campaign was successful, but was killed on his second at Tilli in 1860.
 He was succeeded by his brother Aliyu, who moved the capital to Ambursa some months after his appointment.
 This move allowed Aliyu to better protect the towns situated on the south bank of the River Kebbi, which were vulnerable to Kebbawa attack.
 Throughout his reign, Aliyu fought with the Kebbawa until his death in 1864.

 Abdulkadiri, another of Abdullahi's sons, succeeded as emir.
 To end hostilities with the Kebbawa, he agreed to a peace treaty in 1868.
 The treaty, negotiated by Caliph Ahmadu Rufai, is remembered as Lafiyar Toga ("the peace of Toga"), after the Argungu ruler Sarkin Kebbi Abdullahi Toga.
 While on his way to Bida, Abdulkadiri died in 1868.
 He was succeeded by al-Mustafa, a son of Emir Muhammad Wani.

 In 1873, the inhabitants of the Kebbi town of Fanna sent a deputation to al-Mustafa, requesting to join his emirate, which he accepted.
 This was viewed by Argungu as a breach of the Lafiyar Toga treaty.
 Acting on orders from Argungu, the chief of Fanna reportedly seized as many as ten thousand cattle from the local Fulani in his district and Giru.
 Al-Mustafa then marched on Giru but was unable to capture it.
 He called on reinforcements from Bida but died before they arrived.
 His successor Hanafi attacked Giru with the Nupe army's support.
 In response, Abdullahi Toga attacked Ambursa during the emir's absence.
 Led by Sarkin Kalgo Abdulkadiri, the Gwandu capital was successfully defended and the Kebbawa were driven off.
 Hanafi eventually captured Giru after a four-month siege.
 The Giru War ended the eight-year Lafiyar Toga treaty, with hostilities continuing until the end of the century, when British troops occupied the emirate.